Chocolate Hazelnut ice cream

 The other day, I was suddenly overwhelmed by strong cravings for chocolate and hazelnuts.
 Most of you may be familiar with such feelings; sentiments we likely shared with industrious ancestors from the Stone Age (for the nuts) and the ancient Mayans (for the chocolate).

 Nuts are sometimes referred to as healthy ‘Stone Age food’.
 I always imagined some lone Stone Age types walking around looking for nuts in a rather haphazard way.
-Little did I know that as early as about 7000 BC, in Mesolithic times, hazelnuts appears to have been large-scale processed by humankind [if the link no longer works, the reference is to an article in British Archaeology, no 5 June 1995].
+Little did I know that as early as about 7000 BC, in Mesolithic times, hazelnuts appears to have been large-scale processed by humankind [if the link no longer works, the reference is to an article in British Archaeology, no 5 June 1995.
+A similar source to consider is here].
 Clearly, the abilities of Stone Age people should not be underestimated!

 In that context, chocolate processing turns out to be a real junior.
 Cacao beans seem to have been harvested as early as around 1400 BC or so, but then seemingly in order to ferment the pulp to alcohol … Actual drinking of chocolate probably came later, during Mayan times.
 Still, their cacao drinks were unsweetened and rather bitter; it would be the Spanish who came up with the winning idea to add sugar.